Draft Proposal to build FOSS capability for the NZ government

 Agencies could identify and request specific changes to open source technologies from these pools to support their own initiatives.
-The OSWH would handle the interface to the open source community and maintain any git requirements for forking/merging code upstream.
+The OSWH would handle the interface to the open source community and maintain any repository requirements for forking/merging code upstream.
 Existing New Zealand open source companies could also take advantage of these pools to support the creation and setup of new services and/or ongoing maintenance of existing codebases.

 The OSWH could be funded under an apprentice type model with the understanding that new entrants would be encouraged to see this as a starting point to gain experience to move into other areas.
 The work for the OSWH would also be consistent as the primary focus would be maintain and enhance existing capability leaving the innovation hubs or other entrepreneurial organisations to develop new services.
 I.E. the OSWH would have defined units of work or program increments to deal with without having to continually develop new ideas.

 Governments aren't going to want to hire apprentice-level skillsets to work on their software projects.